 NFH, however, has your back when it comes to threats from Washington DC and government in general, which is part of what you get as a member.
 Our organization is continually on the alert for issues and proposals which would negatively impact cabins and the cabin program.
 Once identified, potential threats are researched, assessed to their likely impact and actions developed to counter specific threats through communications, education and, if needed, Congressional contacts through our Washington representatives and individual members.

-First would be our NFH officers and board of directors.
+NFH Officers, Board of Directors, and Staff.
 Elected by the membership to represent our members, the board and leadership of NFH meet on a regular basis to direct the efforts of our volunteer committees and paid staff and decide how our organization will respond to specific issues and threats.

 - Kevin Garden, The Garden Law Firm P.C. provides legal representation and advice to NFH when such expertise is needed.
 Kevin assisted during the development of alternatives to address high cabin fees and has advised on the terms of our special use permit and proposed legislation.

-Be assured that NFH is watching out for threats to the cabin program, but your watchfulness is equally important.
-NFH, including our leadership, volunteers and paid staff, cannot be everywhere, so issues and events will arise that you’ll need to bring to our attention.
-If that happens, please email or call NFH’s Executive Director, Sharon Leach, at the NFH toll-free number [1-800-669-9971] or by email at firstname.lastname@example.org.
+Be assured that NFH is watching out for opportunities and threats to the cabin program, but your watchfulness is equally important.
+We can't be everywhere, so when issues and events arise, we'll count on you to bring these our attention.
+If that happens, please email or call NFH’s Executive Director, Sharon Leach, at the NFH toll-free number 1-800-669-9971, or by email at firstname.lastname@example.org.